oliviafewell/Coin-Value/README.md

 -Pooney: 1

 This information is outputted in both a list and column with the date and time printed as well.

+To Run -
+    gfortran change.f90 -o (what ever you would like the name of the file to compile to)